 SiteGround web hosting developed some highly innovative approaches and ideas such as their own SuperCacher, latest PHP releases and SSD Drives(Bluehost recently started using SSD drives).

-SiteGround has already released PHP 7.2 RC.
+SiteGround has already released PHP 7.3 RC.
 The latest PHP version is 2 x faster and requires less server resource to deliver your website to the same number of visitors.
 Conversely, Bluehost has not yet provided their customers with access to PHP 7.2 and are still running PHP 7.0.
 And support for #PHP 5.6 and PHP 7 will end after December.